Increasing tableaux and Narayana numbers: Abstract

 \section{Abstract}

 We give a counting formula for the set of rectangular increasing tableaux in terms of generalized Narayana numbers.
 We define small $m$-Schr\"oder paths and give a bijection between the set of increasing rectangular tableaux and small $m$-Schr\"oder paths, generalizing a result of Pechenik \cite{pechenik}.
-Using $K$-jeu de taquin promotion, which was defined by Thomas and Yong \cite{thomasyong}, we give a cyclic sieving phenomenon for the set of increasing hook tableaux.
+Using $K$-jeu de taquin promotion, we give a cyclic sieving phenomenon for the set of increasing hook tableaux.